 - An official transcript of studies included in the Master's degree (or equivalent)

-All educational documents must be either officially certified by the awarding institution, or legalised, unless the degree has been awarded by the University of Helsinki.
+All educational documents must be either officially certified by the awarding institution, or legalised, unless the degree has been awarded by a university in Finland.
 Officially certified copies issued by a Finnish Notary Public will also be accepted.
 Please note, however, that there are country-specific document requirements in place for some degree-awarding countries.
 Documents from these countries must be attested or submitted in a certain way.
-These Country-Specific Requirements must be followed first and foremost, before any regular requirements for attesting documents.
+These country-specific requirements must be followed first and foremost, before any regular requirements for attesting documents.

 NOTE: The copies that are not certified as required will be invalid for the application process and the application will be rejected.